The heart, or perhaps the backbone, of Edinburgh's Old Town, with the Palace of Holyroodhouse at its foot, and Edinburgh Castle at its head.

 The Royal Mile is at the heart of Edinburgh’s Old Town, with Edinburgh Castle at its head and the Palace of Holyroodhouse at its foot.
 Its name comes from its tradition as a processional route for kings and queens for the last 500 years.

-The Royal Mile has retained many historic buildings to visit, Gladstone’s Land, The Writers’ Museum, Mary King’s Close, John Knox House and the Museum of Edinburgh.
+The Royal Mile has retained many historic buildings to visit – Gladstone’s Land, The Writers’ Museum, Mary King’s Close, the Tron Kirk, John Knox House and the Museum of Edinburgh.
 To get a real taste of the past though, explore the many closes and wynds, the narrow passageways that line the Royal Mile.
 In places like Riddles Court, Tweedale Court, Bakehouse Close and Dunbar’s Close you will step back in time to the old city.

 At the top of the Royal Mile is the Lawnmarket.
 Do not miss Gladstone’s Land on the north side, the best surviving example of an Old Town tenement from the 17th century.
 The Edinburgh tradition was for the best apartments to be on the middle floors, with cheaper flats at the top and in the basement.

 Listen to the Stories In Stone podcast produced in collaboration with Edinburgh City of Literature Trust, on the Lawnmarket:

 Further down lies the High Street with the striking St Giles Cathedral, founded during the reign of King David I in the 1130s soon after the founding of the royal burgh.
 Outside the cathedral is the Heart of Midlothian – a pattern of coloured setts (cobbles) which mark the place where the old Tolbooth stood, also used as prison.